Voting by Mail

 You may vote by FPCA if you are:

-- An active duty member, spouse and dependent(s) of the U.S. Armed Forces or Merchant Marine absent from claiming McLennan County as your legal residence; or
+- An active duty member, spouse and dependent(s) of the U.S. Armed Forces or Merchant Marine absent from and claiming McLennan County as your legal residence; or

 - A U.S. citizen residing outside of the United States and claiming McLennan County as your legal residence.

 Applicants may submit a Federal Post Card Application beginning January 1st of each year.

 A Federal Post Card Application may be hand delivered by the voter, emailed, or mailed to our office.
 By Texas law, if an FPCA is faxed, the original application must also be mailed and received in our office within 4 business days.